Fixpoints

 We can use Flix to solve a fixpoint computation inside a function.

-For example, given a set of edges s
+For example, given a set of edges s, a src node,

 We can elegantly solve this problem as follows: